Sharpness-Aware Data Poisoning Attack: Experiment

 \textbf{Various Re-Training Schedules}.
-For poisoning attacks, there are also studies~\citep{schwarzschild2021just, huang2020metapoison} suggesting that many attack methods may lose efficacy under a different re-training epoch number or schedule.
+There are also studies~\citep{schwarzschild2021just, huang2020metapoison} suggesting that a different re-training epoch number or schedule can significantly break the poisoning effect.
 Therefore, we provide additional experiments when: (1) the model is trained for 500 epochs and the learning rate is updated by ``steps'' similar to previous studies, and (2) the re-training learning rate is updated ``cyclicly''.
 In Figure~\ref{fig:fair}, we plot the curve of the poisoning effect of \ourmodel and baselines in the backdoor and un-targeted attacks.
 Note that we exclude targeted attacks because the poisoning effect is discrete in one model.
-From these figures, we can find that the models trained on \ourmodel can stably converge to the point with a strong poisoning effect that consistently outperforms baselines.
-In the early stage of training, the poisoning effect of these attacks is relatively weak or unstable.
-However, in backdoor attacks, as early models are not well trained, their overall performance can be compromised.
-In un-targeted attacks, most studies in the line of ``un-learnable examples''~\citep{huang2020metapoison, fowl2021adversarial, ren2022transferable} focus on the converged models, because the model trainer has no access to the clean samples during training.
-These facts suggest the strategies like early-stopping could not be leveraged to defend \ourmodel.
+From these figures, we can find that \ourmodel can stably converge to the point with a strong poisoning effect that consistently outperforms baselines.

-\textbf{Model Ensembling}.
-We show that ensembling of models (which is first proposed by~\citep{huang2020metapoison}) can also effectively improve the poisoning effect of our method \ourmodel.
-In detail, during poisoning sample generation, this strategy finds poisoning samples that are based on the average poisoning effect of several models with different initializations.
-Since ensembling is highly expensive and time-consuming for un-targeted attacks, we only study targeted and backdoor attacks and show results in Table~\ref{tab:targeted}, and we show the performance of \ourmodel with different numbers of ensemble models.
-From the result, the performance of \ourmodel can also be increased with the increase in the number of ensembles.
+\textbf{Adversarial Training}.
+In reality, these attacks can be faced to defense strategies.
+In this part, take untargeted attack as an example, we conduct a case study to evaluate the resistance of \ourmodel against Adversarial Training~\citep{madry2017towards}, which is a strong defense for un-targeted attacks~\citep{tao2021better}.
+We test on \ourmodel as well as all baselines in un-targeted attack.
+From the results, we note that adversarial training can significantly increase the test accuracy to defend against all attack methods.
+However, \ourmodel can can still outperform other attacks.
+Notably, although Adv.~Train.~is usually considered as a strong defense to untargeted attacks, it can naturally reduce the accuracy on CIFAR10 from $95\%$ to $85\%$ without any poisoning attacks, based on extensive previous studies~\citep{tsipras2018robustness}.